-Potential payments pursuant to these agreements under various termination scenarios are more fully described under "-COMPENSATION TABLES AND INFORMATION-Potential Payments Upon Termination or Change in Control" below, including the table on page 38 of this proxy statement.
+The Employment Agreement, Severance Agreement and CIC Agreements are described in greater detail below.
+Potential payments pursuant to these agreements to our Named Executive Officers under various termination scenarios are more fully described under "Executive Compensation-Compensation Tables and Information-Potential Payments Upon Termination or Change in Control" below, including the table on page 44 of this proxy statement.